cockroachdb/docs/src/current/v24.1/cockroachdb-feature-availability.md

 For more information, see [Write Ahead Log (WAL Failover)]({% link {{ page.version.version }}/cockroach-start.md %}#write-ahead-log-wal-failover).

+### Physical cluster replication data verification

+You can verify data between a primary and standby cluster with the `SHOW EXPERIMENTAL FINGERPRINTS` statement, which uses the current replicated time in a [physical cluster replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}) job to run a point-in-time fingerprint.
+The `SHOW EXPERIMENTAL_FINGERPRINTS` statement verifies that data transmission and ingestion is working as expected while the replication stream is running.
+This tool is for data verification only; if you encounter a fingerprint mismatch, contact [Support](https://support.cockroachlabs.com/hc/en-us).
+For more information, refer to the [Physical Cluster Replication Monitoring]({% link {{ page.version.version }}/physical-cluster-replication-monitoring.md %}#data-verification) page.

 ## See Also

 - [`SHOW {session variable}`]({% link {{ page.version.version }}/show-vars.md %})